 The Every Student Succeeds Act (ESSA) was signed into law in December, 2015.
 It reauthorized the Elementary and Secondary Education Act of 1965(ESEA).
 Newly authorized under subpart 1 of Title IV, Part A of the ESEA is the Student Support and Academic Enrichment (SSAE) program.
 The SSAE program is intended to improve students' academic achievement by increasing the capacity of State education agencies(SEAs), local educational agencies (LEAs), and local communities to 1) provide all students with access to a well-rounded education, 2)improve school conditions for student learning, and 3) improve the use of technology to improve the academic achievement and digital literacy of all students.
 Homewood City Schools has broad flexibility to use Title IV funds for a variety of activities to improve student outcomes.
 Some of these are, but are not limited to, activities such as professional development, accelerated learning opportunities, student assistance/counseling services, safety and/or technology enhancement, etc.

-It is the policy of the Homewood City School Board that no person in the district shall, on the basis of race, color, disability, creed, religion, sex, age, or national origin be denied the benefits of, or be subject to discrimination in any education program of activity.
+It is the policy of the Board that no person in this district shall, on the basis of race, sex, religion, belief, national origin, age, disability, ethnicity, sexual orientation, gender identity, and/or any personal characteristic(s), or an affiliation with the Boy Scouts of America, be denied the benefits of, or be subject to discrimination in any education program or activity.
+This includes employment, retention, and promotion.

 Please see documents below which further explain the Title I and Title III programs in Homewood Schools: